SiddMallick/RFAUCNxt-official/README.md

 6. --lr : Learning rate.
 Defaults to 1e-4
 7. --batch_size, -B : batch size per training epoch.
 This is same for test dataloader as well.
 Defaults ot 16.
 8. --model_size, -m :  Choice of model size.
 Choose from : (a) tiny (b) small (c) base (d) large.
 Defaults to tiny.
 9. --loss_fn : Choice of loss function.
 Choose from : (a) dice (b) jaccard (c) bce_jaccard (d) bce_dice (e) jbdc.
 Here 'bce' refers to Binary Cross Entropy loss.
-This argument defaults to 'jdbc' (Our proposed loss function).
+This argument defaults to 'jbdc' (Our proposed loss function).
-10. --vertheta, -v : Vertheta value of JDBC loss.
+10. --vertheta, -v : Vertheta value of JBDC loss.
 Defaults to 0.25
 11. --alpha : Alpha value for joint loss functions like bce_dice and bce_jaccard.
 Defaults to 0.5.
 12. --num_workers, -w : Number of CPU workers for dataloaders.
 Defaults to 2.
 13. --pin_mem : Boolean value for pinning to memory for faster data transfer from CPU to GPU.
 Defaults to True.